duydd25031999/TC_note/Javascript/Javascript_Questions.md

 - English sample answer:
 	- Wrappers produce objects, not primitives (typeof new String('a') → "object").
 	- That breaks strict equality (new Boolean(false) === false // false) and adds unnecessary memory overhead.
-	- Use literals ("a", true, 42); reserve wrappers only when you explicitly need boxed behavior—rare in modern code.
+	- Use literals ("a", true, 42); reserve wrappers only when you explicitly need boxed behavior-rare in modern code.

+### javascript-datatype-4

+**Q:** {Scan} What are primary datatypes?

+- English sample answer: Primary datatypes are
+	- string
+	- number
+	- boolean
+	- bigint
+	- symbol

+### javascript-datatype-5

+**Q:** {Scan} What are reference datatypes?

+- English sample answer: Reference datatypes are
+	- object
+	- array
+	- function
+	- null
+	- undefined

+### javascript-datatype-6

+**Q:** {Scan} Why we need native object wrappers in Javascript?

+- Vietnamese outline:
+	- Question: Vì sao cần Native Object Wrapper?
+	- Answer:
+		- Autobox: thêm method cho primitive
+		- Kế thừa & mở rộng qua prototype
+		- Di sản chuẩn ECMAScript, giữ tương thích
+		- Tránh new wrapper ⇢ dễ bug (typeof “object”)
+- English sample answer:
+	- Primitives have no methods of their own.
+When you call "abc".toUpperCase(), the engine secretly creates a transient String object wrapper, invokes the method, then discards it.
+This autoboxing mechanism relies on the built-in constructors String, Number, and Boolean.
+	- Wrappers expose a prototype you can extend.
+If you really must add a cross-cutting helper like String.prototype.repeatSafe, the method lives on the wrapper’s prototype and becomes available to every primitive string through autoboxing.
+	- Historical compatibility.
+Early ECMAScript editions borrowed the idea of object wrappers from Java; removing them now would break legacy code, so the spec continues to keep the constructors.
+	- Use with caution.
+Instantiating wrappers manually (new Boolean(false)) creates an object-typeof returns "object" and strict equality against the corresponding primitive fails, leading to subtle bugs Javascript BasicJavascript Basic.
+In modern code we rely on implicit boxing for method access and stick to literal primitives for storage and comparison.

 ## Variable Declaration

 ### variable-declaration-1

-**Q:** {Interrogate} Explain hoisting for var and function declarations, and contrast it with let/const block scope.
+**Q:** {Scan} Explain hoisting for var and function declarations, and contrast it with let/const block scope.

 - Vietnamese outline:
 	- Question: Hoisting vs block-scoped
 	- Answer:
 		- var/function: khai báo nâng lên đầu
-		- let/const: TDZ, chỉ trong block
+		- let/const: chỉ trong block, tránh TDZ
 - English sample answer:
 	- Hoisting moves the declaration of var variables and named functions to the top of their containing scope, so they exist from line 1 with the value undefined (functions are fully callable).
 	- In ES6, let, const, and class are block-scoped
-	- They live in a Temporal Dead Zone from the start of the block until the declaration executes—accessing them early throws ReferenceError.
+	- They live in a Temporal Dead Zone from the start of the block until the declaration executes-accessing them early throws ReferenceError.
 	- Adopting let/const makes lifetimes explicit and avoids subtle bugs from hoisting.

 ### variable-declaration-2

-**Q:** {Interrogate} What is the Temporal Dead Zone (TDZ)?
+**Q:** {Scan} What is the Temporal Dead Zone (TDZ)?

 - Vietnamese outline:
 	- Question:	TDZ là gì?